VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

  ```
 </details>

-The second step is to get the memory address of each native function from ntdll.dll at runtime.
+The second step is to get the memory address of each native function from ``ntdll.dll`` at runtime.
 So we use ``GetModuleHandleA`` to open a handle to ntdll.dll in memory.
-Then we pass the handle and the name e.g. ``NtAllocateVirtualMemory`` to ``GetProcAddress`` to get a pointer to the native function e.g. ``NtAllocateVirtualMemory``.
+Then we pass the handle and the name e.g. ``NtAllocateVirtualMemory`` to ``GetProcAddress`` to get a pointer to the native function e.g. ``NtAllocateVirtualMemory`` in ``ntdll.dll``.
 Next we cast this function pointer to the type ``PNTALLOCATEVIRTUALMEMORY`` and assign or store the resulting function pointer to the corresponding variable, e.g. ``NtAllocateVirtualMemory``.

 This code part is not finished and must be completed by the workshop attendee.
 In the native dropper POC you will see, that the code for the native function ``NtAllocateVirtualMemory`` is already written and based on that schema you have to complete it for the other three native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
 <details>